If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Have you ever scrolled through a software landing page looking for screenshots or examples of gifs of the software actually in use?
 It’s hard to purchase something (or even sign up for a free trial) before you know what the tool looks like and how you’ll be able to use it in your business.
 That’s why we love this landing page.
 The design shows you exactly how you can use the software to simplify your email marketing efforts and then it says, “The best way to understand is to try it.”
 That’s great.
 If you’re going to invest in beautiful design, might as well use that design to emphasize your awesome tool.

-5. REISift — For a Free 5-Day Challenge
+5. REISift Landing Page — For a Free 5-Day Challenge

 The Takeaway: Put a video at the top of your landing page (if you’re good in front of the camera).